- Written by Dr.Mehmet Demircioglu

 When a clinic gives you a graft quote, do not ask only whether the number is enough.
 Ask what the number is meant to achieve.

-You should ask which zones will be treated.
+Start with the treated zones.
 A quote for the hairline alone is different from a quote for the frontal third, mid scalp, and crown.

-You should ask how the donor area was evaluated.
+Then look at how the donor area was evaluated.
 Was it examined closely, or was the quote given only from casual photos?

-You should ask whether the clinic is counting grafts or hairs.
+Clarify whether the clinic is counting grafts or hairs.
 This distinction matters because two patients with the same graft number can receive different total hair numbers.

 Can price make graft numbers more confusing?